powlaf/platform_supplier_rationales/README.md

   - `environments`: Environments for different algorithms.
   - `testing`: Different algorithm testing implementations.
 This is equal to scenario 1.
   - `logs`: Empty folder for training logs.
 - `simulations`: Contains simulation modules.
+This is equal to scenario 2.
   - `classes.py`: Basic classes for suppliers, buyers and matches.
   - `simulation.py`: Functions for running simulations.
 - `results`: Contains modules for hypothesis testing.